Can blogging still be a profitable way to earn a living?

 Matthew Woodward’s success has proven that anyone can seriously earn a living just by blogging—no SEO strategies and link building needed.
 Yep, he said it.
 His whole blog is a huge case study about what would happen if you simply followed Google’s Webmaster Guidelines and forgot all about SEO.

-He has earned over $1 million as of November 2017 and has steady monthly revenues averaging over $20k, so this experiment seems to be working.
+He earned over $1 million as of November 2017 and has steady monthly revenues averaging over $20k, so this experiment seems to be working.

 According to his income reports, he earns mostly from affiliate commissions, ads, and some side projects through his blog, such as consultations.